inclu-cat/GAS-Terminal/README.md

 ## Support for long-running scripts
 Google Apps Script has the 6 minute execution time limit.
 This problem is very tricky.
 You can solve this problem by using the GAS-Terminal's class `LongRun`.
 Please see the sample function named `LongRunTest` in [`Code.ts`](https://github.com/inclu-cat/GAS-Terminal/blob/main/src/Code.ts).
 You also can run the sample command by select the command named `Long-Running Test (Sample)` and can execute it.
+**Note:** If you want to use LongRun.ts independently, download StringUtils.ts too, which is used by LongRun.ts.